knassar/ChartUI/README.md

 Some things I want to achieve (and/or have plans for), in no particular order:

-* Structural improvements to `LineChart` to support:
-  - Animation of X- and Y- visible range changes
-  - Performant "lazy" rendering of large data sets
+* Performant "lazy" rendering of very large data sets in `LineChart`
 * Multiple-DataSet support for all chart types
 * Interactions
   - Data Loupe